-Backpacking in extreme conditions is doable, it just requires a little bit of planning ahead.
 Making sure that you have enough food and water on the trail is not only good for your health, but it will also make your hiking experience more enjoyable.
-Headaches, fatigue, and hunger can all put a damper on your hiking experience, but it can all be prevented with a little bit of planning.
-Ensuring that you are well-fed and adequately hydrated will make your backpacking experience that much more special.
+Headaches, fatigue, and hunger can all put a damper on your hiking experience, but they can be prevented with a solid backpacking meal plan.
+Ensuring that you are well-fed and adequately hydrated will make your time in the backcountry that much more special.

 Pin it and share it with your fellow backpackers!

 Ready to learn more about eating for backpacking in extreme conditions?

 - What to Eat and Drink While Hiking in Hot Weather

 - Backpacking Nutrition: Tips for Recovery on the Trail